4ndyfix/crystal-devbox/README.md

 ### Caveats

 * Launching the Language Reference (a.k.a.
 Crystal book) for the first time can take up to 20 seconds.
-So please wait ...
+So please wait ... or try again.
+* The crystal-devbox was originally developed on Ubuntu 20.04 LTS with Docker 19.03.x.
+Build and run of the image was also manually tested on Centos 7.9 with Docker 20.10.5. in a Virtualbox.

 ## Contributing